-Bojan Simic, the founder of Digital Enterprise Journal, is on the PICNIC podcast today to talk about business transformation and IT operations attributes—and the value proposition for IT to help a company make that transformation into the digital era.
+Bojan Simic, the founder of Digital Enterprise Journal, talked about business transformation and IT operations attributes—and the value proposition for IT to help a company make that transformation into the digital era.

 Digital transformation is one of those areas that is not really well-defined and can mean different things to different people,” Simic said.
 Most of the definitions out there come down to creating competitive advantage.